 Although the bags are in standard colors, the storage bags come in blue or pink for a little girl.

-2. Best for Preschoolers: LEGO Classic Medium Creative Brick Box
+2. Great Colorful Building Bricks: LEGO Classic Medium Creative Brick Box

-The green baseplate, measuring 3 inches by 6 inches, is a good-sized construction site to get things started.
+The green baseplates, measuring 3 inches by 6 inches, is a good-sized construction site to get things started for young children.
 Who knows what your child will creatively build on the baseplate with the wheels, toy eyes, windows, and ample bricks in the kit?

 If building with LEGOs is new to them, a story starter idea should spark adventurous play hours.
 The unique pieces allow for building a windmill, flowers, and the train pictured on the storage box.
 Parents beware, if your story-starter means demonstrating by making something, you could find yourself hours later still happily adventuring with your kids.
-After all, LEGO bricks are designed for the creative imaginations of all ages…
+After all, it’s one of the best building toys for boys and girls for a reason.

 The LEGO Creative Brick playset is compatible with all LEGO construction sets, allowing you to expand the sets as your child’s skills improve or they grow older and want to construct more elaborate projects.
-The LEGO Junior product range is also designed for kids from 4-7 years old.
+It’s a great gift to give your child.

-3. Best 3D Creativity: PicassoTiles 60 Piece Set Magnet Building Tiles
+3. Best 3D Creativity Building Set: PicassoTiles 60 Piece Set Magnet Building Tiles

 The PicassoTiles 60 Piece Set with its clear 3D color magnetic building blocks may inspire your preschooler to dream big and complete artistic, architectural designs unique to your child.
 PicassoTiles are fun building toys that challenge your kid to explore their arty and creative skills.